The coarse index class with support: Proper complete G -manifolds are very proper

 \section{Proper complete \texorpdfstring{$\boldsymbol{G}$}{G}-manifolds are very proper}

 Let $M$ be a complete Riemannian manifold with a proper and isometric action of $G$.
 We consider $M$ as a $G$-bornological coarse space with the bornological and coarse structures induced by the Riemannian distance.
+Recall Definition \ref{fpowjoefewfewf} of very properness.

 \begin{prop} $M$ is measurably very proper. \end{prop}

 \begin{proof} We fix an open invariant entourage $V$ of $M$.
 For a point $x$ in $M$ let $G_{x}$ denote the stabilizer subgroup of $x$.
 There exists a linear action of $G_{x}$ on $\R^{n}$ and a $G_{x}$-invariant open neighbourhood $D_{x}$ of $0$ in $\R^{n}$ such that a tubular neighbourhood of the orbit $Gx$ in $M$ is equivariantly diffeomorphic to $G\times_{G_{x}}D_{x}$.
 We let $U_{x}$ be the image of $\{1\}\times D_{x}$ under this diffeomorphism.
 We can assume that the sets $U_{x}$ are $V$-bounded for all $x$ in $M$.